nfuhs/get-started-elm/part-one.md

 Since we want to run our basic app just as a normal web page we need to translate our Main.elm into an ordinary JavaScript app.

-Move into your src director and create an index.html file in it.
+Move into your src directory and create an index.html file in it.

 ``` index.html ```